 In The Pilot’s Wife, also set in New Hampshire, Kathryn Lyons is informed that her commercial pilot husband has died in a plane crash in Ireland.
 Investigators believe the crash to be suicide.
 Kathryn, conducting her own investigation, becomes suspicious of her late husband’s fidelity.
 Traveling to London to confirm her fears, she encounters his mistress and discovers his involvement in the Troubles in Ireland.
 The Pilot’s Wife examines inner anguish, secrets, betrayals, and methods of survival as a distraught widow comes to terms with her husband’s death and infidelity.
 The novel was a selection of Oprah’s Book Club and was made into a television movie starring Christine Lahti, John Heard, and Campbell Scott.

 Her most recent novel, Stella Bain, is set during World War I and tells the story of a young woman who wakes up in a military hospital, suffering from pneumonia, shrapnel injuries, shell shock, and amnesia.
 She has with no idea where she came from or who she is, but despite her uneasiness about what she might learn as she reconstructs her past life, doing so becomes her consuming goal.
 Publishers Weekly calls the novel “both tender and harsh,” saying that “Shreve’s thoughtful, provocative, historical tale has modern resonance.”
-The Stars Are Fire, Shreve’s forthcoming book, is due for publication in Spring of 2017.
+The Stars Are Fire, Shreve’s forthcoming book, is due for publication in the spring of 2017.